rept0id/hou-compiler-linux/README.md

 (sum of [./doc/changelog.md](./doc/changelog.md))

 ```
-V.1.0.0. : Initial Release, simple wine wrapper
+V.1.0.0. : Initial Release, simple wine wrapper.
-V.2.0.0. : Encoding compatibility support for compiling phase (converting from utf8 to CHCP1253)
+V.2.0.0. : Encoding compatibility support for compiling phase (converting from utf8 to CHCP1253).
-V.3.0.0. : Encoding compatibility support for running phase (buffering and converting on the fly of input and output)
+V.3.0.0. : Encoding compatibility support for running phase (buffering and converting on the fly of input and output).
 ```

 ## Related sources